Joao-Cheixo/Joao-Cheixo/README.md

 - 👋 Hi, I’m @Joao-Cheixo
-- 👀 I’m interested in alot of things
 - 🌱 I’m currently learning python in a Bioinformatics course
-- 💞️ I’m looking to collaborate on some big project
 - 📫 How to reach me jonas4777@gmail.com